 - Find WC forms for campus-funded employees at Environment, Health & Safety Forms.

-TRWP returns employees to work following an occupational injury or illness as soon as possible.
-TRWP assignments allow employees with temporary, partial disabilities to transition back to work in a modified, alternative, or reduced-hours capacity for a defined period of time.
+TRTW returns employees to work following an occupational injury or illness as soon as possible.
+TRTW assignments allow employees with temporary, partial disabilities to transition back to work in a modified, alternative, or reduced-hours capacity for a defined period of time.

-- Read the TRWP Guidelines for more information (PDF) (Word file).
+- Read the TRTW Guidelines for more information (PDF) (Word file).